ssteynfaardt/bootbot/README.md

 </p>

 BootBot is a simple but powerful JavaScript Framework to build Facebook Messenger's Chat bots.
+**Note:** This is a fork from the orgional repo to support wildcard event handlers.

 | [Features][] | [Usage][] | [Video Example][] | [Getting Started][] | [Documentation][] | [Examples][] | [Credits][] | [License][] |
 |---|---|---|---|---|---|---|---|